Pareto Analysis

 Pareto Chart

-A Pareto chart is a special type of bar chart that plots the frequencies of categorical data.
-The horizontal axis represents the categorical data while the vertical axis represents the frequencies of the categorical data.
-The bars are arranged in order of frequency from left to right so that the vital few categories can be clearly addressed on the left.
+A Pareto chart is a specialized type of bar chart that plots the frequencies of categorical data.
+In this chart, the horizontal axis represents the categorical data, while the vertical axis represents the corresponding frequencies.
+The bars are arranged in descending order of frequency from left to right, thereby addressing the vital few categories on the leftmost side.

 Pareto Chart